-One year ago today, we baptized Samuel.
+One year ago today, we baptized our first child.
 One, two, three plunges of a wriggling baby into the waters of new life.
 Not just a symbolic act, but a sacramental transformation that forever changed his relationship to us, to the Church, to God.

 Today I’ve been reflecting on what it means to live out a sacrament – the idea of the “third moment” of sacraments.